Used People: Accolades

 Marcello Mastroianni was nominated for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and Shirley MacLaine was nominated for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy.
 The Casting Society of America nominated Mary Colquhoun for the Artios Award for Best Casting for a Dramatic Feature Film.

 Home media

-Initially distributed by 20th Century Fox on its initial release in 1992, Warner Home Video released a DVD on March 22, 2011, as part of the Warner Archive Collection.
+Initially distributed by 20th Century Fox on its initial release in 1992, VHS 1993Warner Home Video released a DVD on March 22, 2011, as part of the Warner Archive Collection.